U.S. Alerts

 Issued by: National Weather Service Lubbock, TX

-Overnight: Mostly clear, with a low around 26.
-West wind around 5 mph.
+Tonight: Mostly clear, with a low around 48.
+South wind around 15 mph becoming west after midnight.

 Mostly Clear